needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 [!code-cs [platform-services](../Samples/Documentation/Manual/Management/PlatformServicesInitialization.cs#PlatformServices_Initialization)]

 What this script accomplishes:

 * Triggers the creation of the services available in the `PlatformServices`.
 * Initializes the `IAuthenticator`.

-To properly clean up the `PlatformServices` in your scene, follow these steps:
+To clean up the `PlatformServices` in your scene, follow these steps:

 1. In your Unity project window, go to **Assets** > **Scripts**.
 2. Right-click the `Assets/Scripts` folder and go to **Create** > **C# Script**.
 Name your script `PlatformServicesShutdown`.